xformerfhs/VBAUtilities/README.md

 ### RomanNumberConverter

-Converts integer to roman number representations.
+Converts integer to and from roman number representations.

 ## OSUtilities